DNNCommunity/DNNDocs/content/content-managers/content-with-modules/content-managers-content-with-modules-overview/index.md

 DNN includes these modules which enable you to create content directly in DNN:

-*   The HTML and HTML Pro modules allow you to enter static HTML text into your page.
+*   The HTML modules allows you to enter static HTML text into your page.
-*   The Publisher module allows you to create articles, such as announcements, news, and press releases.
 *   The Module Creator enables a developer to create simple modules with custom functionality.
 (Requires administrator permissions on a local installation.)

 You can also crowdsource your content by adding a Social module (e.g., Blogs, Journal, or Wiki) to a page in your site.